- Visit remote Berber villages in the Atlas Mountains

 - Atlas Mountains

 Marrakech is full of beauty, charm and culture.
-Wander around the many architectural attraction in the city as well as the souks adjacent to lively Djemaa el Fna market.
+Wander around the architectural gems and lose yourself in the souqs surrounding the vast square of Djemaa el Fna.

-With nobody around for miles, experience complete solitude and enjoy the watching the sun set behind the vast desert plains.
+With nobody around for miles, experience the solitude of the Sahara Desert and enjoy watching the sun peacefully setting beyond the world of dunes.

-Blue and white buildings with red-tiled roofs make Chefchaouen a picturesque sight.
+The winding streets of blue and white buildings make Chefchaouen a picturesque sight.
 This charming place is one of the most beautiful cities in the world.